eBay/flutter_glove_box/packages/golden_toolkit/README.md

 ### Configuration

-There are global settigns that can be configured by calling the following API:
+There are global settings that can be configured by calling the following API:

 ```GoldenToolkit.runWithConfiguration()```